pvtl/docker-dev/docs/faqs.md

 If data already exists in your MySQL data store (eg. you've started the MySQL container in the past), simply changing the `.env` `MYSQL_ROOT_PASSWORD` will not change the password.
 Instead, you need to follow the following steps:

 - Update `MYSQL_ROOT_PASSWORD` in `.env`, to your new password
-- Build, start and exec into your MySQL container: `docker-compose exec mysql bash`
+- Build, start and exec into your MySQL container: `docker compose exec mysql bash`
 - Login to MySQL: `mysql -u root -p`
 - Execute the following: